 Timber suspended floors do not conduct heat as efficiently as screeded floors.
 This means that the heat output is less.
+Note, that we can offer many different solutions for timber suspended floor, see website for more details.

 Some manufacturers use heat emission plates to try and achieve an even temperature on the floor.
 This is a very expensive way of installing underfloor heating in timber suspended floors and at the end of the plate the temperature is not going to be very high.
 Clearly there should be a cheaper solution that works without using the very expensive plates.
 After all, the first floor is usually timber suspended and on the first floor less heat is usually required.
 Also note that the first floor is supplemented by heat from the ground floor.